ohsnyt/ha-grist/README.md

 ### Data Collection and Forecasting

 - **Solar Forecasts:**
   GRIST fetches hourly solar production forecasts from supported APIs.
-These are updated twice daily; just past midnight local time, and at a configurable hour (default: 22:00 local time).
+These are updated just a few times each day but particularly past midnight local time, and at a configurable hour (default: 22:00 local time).
+The midnight forecast is focused on historical performance calculation accuracy and the user-configurable hour is focused on calculations for the next day boost setting.

 - **PV History:**
-  GRIST tracks a rollling 21 day history of PV forecasts to compare forecasts to actual performance.
+  GRIST tracks a rolling 21 day history of PV forecasts to compare forecasts to actual performance.
 This allows for more precise automatic adjustments of forecasts specific to your system, local shading, etc.

   **Load History**
   GRIST monitors recent load usage for each hour of the day, computing averages for each hour so that it can calculate how your battery will likely perform through the coming day given the forecast for solar power and the actual recent performance of your panels.
+As user, you can set how many days of history you want to use to calculate load averages (1-10).

 ### Calculations

 - **Required Boost Calculation:**
   Each day, the scheduler compares the adjusted solar forecast for tomorrow with the average load for each hour.
 It calculates the net deficit (when load exceeds PV) and determines the required battery boost percentage to cover expected shortfalls.
-This minimum requirement is added to a "buffer" the user sets so that there is always some reserve for those days when extra consumption occurs.
-This minimum buffer value is clamped between 5% and 99%.
+This minimum requirement is added to a "buffer" (minimum state of charge) that you set so that there is always some reserve for those days when extra consumption occurs.

 - **Automatic PV Forecast Adjustment:**
   The forecasted PV for tomorrow is adjusted using the ratio of actual to forecast PV from the past 21 days, improving accuracy.
 This is important if you have shaded conditions during parts of the day, or if you have (for example) some panels facing east and some facing west.
 Most free teir forecasts do not allow you to specify multiple panel arrays, but the ratio is an elegent solution to account for this situation.

+  **Note**: The Forecast_Solar integration uses the solar panels that you specify in the Energy configuration dashboard.
+This does allow you to specify separate south-facing vs east-facing panels, for example.
+Due to the automatic PV forecast adjustment, you probably do not need to actually list all the different panels.
+Just list your total PV array capacity and let the automatic feature figure how it actually performs for each hour of each day.

 ### Sensors Exposed

+- **Actual Grid Boost SoC:**
+  Actual grid boost setting for time of use slot 1 on your inverter.

 - **Calculated Grid Boost SoC:**
-  Automatically calculated battery charge target for off-peak charging.
+  Automatically calculated grid boost target for off-peak charging.
+(Only used in the automatic mode.)

-- **Actual Grid Boost SoC:**
-  Actual grid boost setting applied to the inverter.
-(If you are

 - **Manual Grid Boost SoC:**
-  Manually set battery charge target, if override is active.
+  Manually value for grid boost.
+(Only used when in the manual mode.)

 - **Battery Time Remaining:**
-  Estimated hours of battery power remaining at current load.
+  Estimated hours of battery power remaining.
+This is based on the current state of charge, expected PV generation, and the average hourly loads that you should see.

+- **Estimated PV Power:**
+  Current hour estimated PV power output as adjusted based on your system performance.
+(This will probably be different from the raw forecasted PV power for this hour.)

 - **Scheduler Entity:**
   Summarizes the current mode (automatic/manual), boost settings, load history days, and forecast values.

-- **Estimated PV Power:**
-  Current estimated PV power output as adjusted based on your system performance.

 - **Load Entity:**
   Presents the average hourly load over the selected history period.

 - **PV Ratio Entity:**
-  Shows the calculated shading/extra ratio for each hour, based on PV performance.
+  Presents the calculated shading/extra ratio for each hour, based on PV performance.

 ## Configuration